amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 );
 ```

-The important part of this code is that it renders a black background, because
+The important thing to know right now is that this renders a black background.
-pong is traditionally played on a black background, but you can choose any color
+If you want a different color you can tweak the RGBA values inside the
-you'd like by tweaking the RGBA values inside the `.clear_target` method.
-Values
+`.clear_target` method.
+Values range from 0.0 to 1.0, so to get that cool green
-range from 0.0 to 1.0, so to get that cool green color we started with back, for
+color we started with back, for instance, you can try
-instance, you can try `[0.00196, 0.23726, 0.21765, 1.0]`.
+`[0.00196, 0.23726, 0.21765, 1.0]`.

 Now let's pack everything up and run it: